-The mission of the Foundation is to provide financial assistance, by way of grants, to students and artists in the early or developmental stage of their career who work in a representational style of painting, drawing, sculpture or printmaking and demonstrate a commitment to making art a lifetime career.The Foundation does not provide funding for the pursuit of abstract or non-objective art.
+The Foundation provides financial assistance, by way of grants, to young artists who are pursuing their studies or are in the early or developmental stage of their career, are working in a representational style of painting, drawing, sculpture or printmaking, and demonstrate the determination and talent to pursue a lifetime career in their art practice.The Foundation does not provide funding for the pursuit of abstract or non-objective art.

 The Elizabeth Greenshields Foundation grant is one of the most prestigious grants available to emerging figurative artists, as well as one of the most substantial.
 It is one of the longest standing, with an illustrious history of recipients spanning more than half a century.
 It is also unique in its scope, in that it is available to students and artists around the world.

 First grants are in the amount of CAD $15,000 each.
 Subsequent grants are in the amount of CAD $18,000 each.
-Grants are made directly to the beneficiaries, not through other organizations.
+Grants are made directly to the beneficiaries, not to or through other organizations.

 Grants are awarded based solely on the information contained in the Application Form and the supporting documentation and material submitted with it.
 The Foundation does not conduct personal interviews.
 The decision of the Foundation is final and is not subject to review or appeal.

 “The generous support of The Elizabeth Greenshields Foundation has allowed me a year of focus, self-discipline, and creativity as I continue to explore my practice in the Masters of Fine Arts program at the Nova Scotia College of Art & Design.
-Your grant will allow me to continue to fund my artistic development in ways that would otherwise have been impossible.”— Elizabeth (Liz) Toohey-Wiese (2013 / 2014 grantee)
+Your grant will allow me to continue to fund my artistic development in ways that would otherwise have been impossible.”— Elizabeth (Liz) Toohey-Wiese (2013 / 2014 Grantee)

 “…The support I received from The Elizabeth Greenshields Foundation was fundamental early in my career as a painter.
 I couldn't have got my early shows done without the financial assistance of the Foundation.
 I was able to concentrate 100% on my paintings rather than constantly worry about finding the money to be able to paint for the exhibitions I'd been offered.”— Jenny Saville (1993 / 1996 Grantee)

 “…Can I take this opportunity to express my profound gratitude to The Elizabeth Greenshields Foundation.
 The award allowed me to paint solidly, intensely and without interruption for over two years after leaving Oxford.
-That period kick started my career in a way that I have never forgotten.”— Sarah Gillespie (1985 Grantee)
+That period kick-started my career in a way that I have never forgotten.”— Sarah Gillespie (1985 Grantee)

 “Receiving your grant has enabled me to meet, befriend and learn from the largest living influence on my work.
 The grant has also allowed me to gain publicity, meet the family of another enormous influence, travel the world, and, of course, make many more paintings than I would have been able to without the Foundation’s generosity and kindness.
 I am forever indebted to you.
 The past year has felt like a dream.
 Words cannot adequately express my gratitude."— Matthew Adelberg (2013 Grantee)

 “I am deeply grateful for the support of The Elizabeth Greenshields Foundation and am overjoyed to report the tremendous impact it has had on my artistic career over the past year.
 I have met or exceeded all of the goals I set for myself during this funding period.
 I have created a large body of work that represents a new phase in my artistic output.
-This work has also garnered the type of attention that means that the audience for my work has grown substantially, and will continue to grow in the future.”— Kristy Gordon (2009 / 2013 Grantee)
+This work has also garnered the type of attention that means that the audience for my work has grown substantially, and will continue to grow in the future.”— Kristy Gordon (2009 / 2013 / 2015 Grantee)